Achieving Peace and Order: How to Prepare for the New Year with Confidence

 Remember, friend, order breeds peace.
 Lay those plans down on paper today, and let tomorrow begin with a profound sense of freedom.
 Your future self will thank you for the groundwork you're laying right now.

 Let’s step into the New Year as financially confident Christians.
 You’ve got this.
-Stay savvy and God bless.
+Stay savvy, and God bless.